White-vented violetear

 The white-vented violetear (Colibri serrirostris) is a species of hummingbird in the subfamily Polytminae, the mangoes.
 It is found in Argentina, Bolivia, Brazil, and Paraguay.
+In April, 2024, one was also photographed at Batsu Gardens in Costa Rica.

 Taxonomy and systematics

 The white-vented violetear is monotypic.

 Description

 The white-vented violetear is 12 to 13 cm long and weighs 5.6 to 6.8 g.
 The male is mostly shiny green, of a shade lighter than that of other violetears.
 Towards the rump it is yellow-green with a blue shimmer.
 The tail is glittering green with a wide steel-blue band near the end.
 The undertail coverts are pure white.
 The area behind the eye and covering the ears is violet blue.
 The female is similar to the male but paler and more grayish.
 The maxilla of both sexes is sometimes serrated, which provides its specific epithet.

 Distribution and habitat

 The white-vented violetear is found in a wide swath of southern Brazil, from Mato Grosso east to Goiás, Bahia and Espírito Santo and south to Santa Catarina.
 Its range extends west into Bolivia, central Paraguay, and northern Argentina as far south as Córdoba Province.
 It inhabits a variety of semi-open landscapes including scrublands, savanna, grassland, and gardens and parks.
 In elevation it is most common between 1000 and 1500 m but its range begins at sea level and extends to 3600 m in the Andes.